SBDojo/SBDojo.github.io/_pages/join.md

 Our Dojo runs four, five-week long terms each school year.
 Enrollment in these terms is **absolutely free**.
 During a term, we host one meeting per week where participants (who we call Ninjas) come and engage in our coding-related activities.
 Our meeting location is the **Smart Lab** in the [South Brunswick Public Library](https://sbpl.info).

 Signups for **session #1** of the **2021-2022** school year (grades 6-8) are currently open!
-During this session, Ninjas will learn how to make a Python Discord bot, a fully-functioning website, and an interactive text adventure game.
+During this session, Ninjas will learn how to make a python Discord bot, a fully-functioning website, and an interactive text adventure game.

 This session will have workshops every Sunday from 1:00 pm to 2:30 pm, with the first meeting on September 26 and the last on October 24.
 This program is **beginner-friendly** but also welcomes advanced Ninjas!